sahandmostafaei/portfolio-optimization-research/README.md

                     v
            Performance evaluation

-The return during month `t` is never used to determine the portfolio weights that are evaluated during that same month.
+The return during month `t` is not used to determine the portfolio weights evaluated during that same month.

 This chronological separation is a central component of the research design.

 ---

-## Performance Evaluation
+# Performance Evaluation

 The study evaluates both investment performance and implementation characteristics.

-### Return and Risk
+## Return and Risk

 - annualized return;
 - annualized volatility;
 - Sharpe ratio;
 - Sortino ratio;
 - maximum drawdown;
-- skewness;
+- skewness; and
 - excess kurtosis.

-### Tail Risk
+## Tail Risk

 - historical Value at Risk;
 - Conditional Value at Risk.

-### Implementation
+## Implementation

 - portfolio turnover;
 - transaction costs;
 - maximum individual portfolio weight;
-- effective number of holdings;
+- effective number of holdings; and
 - portfolio concentration.

-### Robustness
+## Robustness

 - alternative estimation windows;
 - alternative transaction-cost assumptions;